Skip to Content

 Thanks for reading!

 I truly hope this blog helps you have an amazing time in Santa Marta and grow to love this city as much as I do!
-Sure, it isn’t your typical touristic city, but there are still a ton of amazing things to do in Santa Marta and nearby!
+Sure, it isn’t your typical tourist city, but there are still a ton of amazing things to do in Santa Marta and nearby!

 Let me know if you have any questions in the comments and I’ll get back to you!
 Also, once you’ve been to Santa Marta, let us know what you honestly thought of it!